|

 Things to see

-Lake McKenzie happens to be one of the most stunning freshwater beaches in Australia with fine, white silica sand and crystal clear waters.
-You will be in awe when seeing this lake for the first time, and easy enough to spend a couple of hours here.
+Lake McKenzie happens to be one of the most stunning freshwater beaches in Australia with fine, white silica sand and crystal clear waters (Much like Whitehaven Beach in the Whitsundays).

 The SS Maheno Shipwreck on Fraser Island